Cleveland Eaton: Career

 As Eaton relays it in a 1997 interview, he was teaching, playing clubs, and writing his own music in 1979 when Count Basie called, asking if he could fill in for a bass player who was ill.
 He was told that his services with the Count Basie Orchestra would be needed for about two weeks.
-“After the two weeks,” Eaton recalls, “he took me aside and said he was cutting the other guy loose, and did I want the job?”
-And so Eaton’s two-week road trip ultimately stretched to 17 years.
-The jazz piano legend would refer to Eaton as "The Count’s Bassist."
+"After the two weeks," Eaton recalls, "he took me aside and said he was cutting the other guy loose, and did I want the job?"
+And so Eaton's two-week road trip ultimately stretched to 17 years.
+The jazz piano legend would refer to Eaton as "The Count's Bassist."
 He performed on Basie's final albums and continued playing with the orchestra into the '90s, which netted him ten albums.

 After spending years on the road as a musician and arranger with a list of artists who form a virtual Who's Who of jazz, Eaton returned to Birmingham, Alabama, to join UAB's music department in 1996.
 In 2004 he formed the group Cleve Eaton and the Alabama All Stars.

 Eaton lent his talents to over 100 albums, and composed about three times as many songs.
 He played on notable recording sessions with Dexter Gordon, Gene Ammons, John Klemmer, Ike Cole, Bunky Green, The Dells, Bobby Rush, Minnie Riperton, Jerry Butler and Rotary Connection, George Benson, Henry Mancini, Frank Sinatra, Joe Williams, Billy Eckstine, Sarah Vaughan, Ella Fitzgerald.
 He also performed with Nancy Wilson, Peggy Lee, Mimi Hines, Sammy Davis Jr., Julie London, Bobby Troup, Brook Benton, Lou Rawls, Nipsey Russell, Morgana King, Gloria Lynne, Herbie Hancock, Magic City Jazz Orchestra, The Platters, Temptations, and The Miracles.

 Personal life

 Eaton died on July 5, 2020, in Birmingham, Alabama.
 He was 80, and had been hospitalized during the last four months of his life.
 He was survived by his wife, Myra Eaton, two sons, Lothair Eaton and Andre Eaton; and a daughter, Keena Eaton Kelley.
 Eaton was predeceased by a son, Cleveland Eaton III, and a daughter, Margralita Eaton.
 Eaton was also survived by stepchildren from his marriage to Myra Eaton: stepdaughters Tania Adams and Kwani Dickerson Carson, and stepson Kole Anderson.
+He was blessed with grandsons Ben Adams, Kameron Dickerson, Kasey Dickerson and Karden Dickerson.